lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 This example uses the DP0.2 Catalogs to illustrate steps necessary to execute a UI query in the Portal aspect of the Rubin Science Platform (RSP).

-The default landing page in the Portal aspect of the RSP reveals several tabs allowing a choice of various image or catalog repositories.
+**1. Landing page**  The default landing page in the Portal aspect of the RSP reveals several tabs allowing a choice of various image or catalog repositories.
 The example given here uses the "DP0.2 Catalogs" repository, and this is the one to be selected here.
 There, two types of queries are available: "UI Assisted" (amounting to single-table queries - default), or "ADQL Queries."
 It is possible to toggle between the two by clicking on the botton to the right of "View:".
 Each of these options has a different user interface.
 This "How to" covers the UI version.

-**Table selection**: Within the "DP0.2 Catalogs" tab, it is possible to choose the table to work with by clicking the "up-down" arrow to show the available tables.
+**2. Table selection**: Within the "DP0.2 Catalogs" tab, it is possible to choose the table to work with by clicking the "up-down" arrow to show the available tables.
 The default table in the right drop-down menu is the "dp02_dc2_Object" table, which will be used this for this example.
 Once any of the tables in the DP0.2 Catalogs repository is selected, the table view at lower-right will automatically update to match the selected table.

-**Entering the constraints**:  This example will use the spatial constraints, selected by checking the box by "Spatial."
+**3. Entering the constraints**:  This example will use the spatial constraints, selected by checking the box by "Spatial."
 For "Spatial" constraints, two shapes type for a spatial search are available ("Cone" or "Polygon"), and the appropriate instructions for the search terms will appear.
 This example uses the cone search, which requires "Coordinates or Object Name" and "Radius" of search to be entered in the box under the "Shape Type" on the left side of the screen.